kclim1/notes-app/README.md

 - Real-time collaboration may experience slight lag in low-bandwidth conditions.
 - Errors may occur if logged into two accounts using same browser.
 Sometimes even a separate browser.
 It's best to use one in incognito and the other regular.
 - Dark mode toggle may not persist on page reload.
+-Github auth may not return user's email in response depending on your privacy settings.
+Best to test with local and google auth.

 ## List of Key Technologies Used